YStoykova/ProjectLPC/readme.txt

 Actions:
 --------------------
 Build the solution.
 The solution uses Nuget to respore packages from packages config files.
-Set the Lopoca.Web project as start up project
+Set the Lopoca.Web project as startup project
 --------------------

 Steps to create and initialize the database:

-Prerequisites :
+Prerequisites:
 -------------------
 You could see this link bellow before you start to initialize the database and the web application. http://www.asp.net/mvc/overview/deployment/visual-studio-web-deployment/deploying-to-iis